kruthiwusirika/low-code-assistant/README.md

 streamlit run simple_app.py

 # Or run the full application
-streamlit run app/main.py
+streamlit run llm_coding_assistant.py
 ```

-The application will open in your browser at `http://localhost:8501`
+Visit `http://localhost:8501` in your web browser to access the application.

 ### Option 2: Docker Deployment